tvaroglu/ruby-exercises/mythical-creatures/README.md

 * Using methods to change the internal state of an instance
 * Using methods to query the internal state of an instance
 * Functionality that necessitates the internal use of an Array

+### So you feel like going on a journey?

+ Are you up for an adventure traveller?
+This test involves the creation of new creatures as well as calling upon creatures from times once past.

+ To get gold you are required to complete quests that act as mini exercises; you will see three kinds:
+ 1. The number of times a letter is different.
+ 2. Adding up the sum of a number and then squaring it i.e. for 5 => 225 = (1 + 2 + 3 + 4 + 5)**
+ 3. Turning a num into a roman numeral.

 ### Testing with RSpec